opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     * registration  - registers a person or organization with a DisclosureAuthority
     * report        - makes a periodic report to a DisclosureAuthority

+category
+    The category of the disclosure type.
+Current values include:

+    * lobbying      - Disclosures related to lobbying
+    * contributions - Disclosures related to political contributions

 amends_type
     The identifier of the disclosure type that this disclosure type is able to amend.
 Can be the same as identifier, where future submissions supercede past submissions.